Fadyazmy/timon-and-pumba/README.md

 - Website for chatbot (v8) - DONE
 - Respond with a variety of (custom made) GIFs, video snippets and text (v9) - TODO
   - If short response use GIF
-- Better website and readme with GIFs showing functionality
+- Better website and readme with GIFs showing functionality - DONE

 NOTE: This is not affiliated with Disney or the creators of Timon & Pumba in any way.